 Lisbon Forum 2022

-The event aims at raising awareness in northern and southern societies on how to preserve international co-operation and dialogue on issues of interdependence in the context of war, and hopefully to reaching a set of recommendations that can be of value to the stakeholders concerned.
+The event aimed at raising awareness in northern and southern societies on how to preserve international co-operation and dialogue on issues of interdependence in the context of war.

 Multilateralism is giving way to a more polarised world.
 National interests are increasingly defined in terms of security and power, rather than in terms of co-operation and growth, while geo-economics is being subdued by geo-politics.
 Will there be a shift from an international rule-based system to a power system?
 From open and interdependent societies to inward-looking nationalistic views?